HeeeyNathan/Extracting_CHELSA_temperature_data/README.md

 ---

-*Developed for the freshwater ecology community - making climate data accessible for aquatic research*
+*Developed for making climate data accessible for aquatic research*